datanav/docs/training/030_dtl/030_Novice.rst

 	  "rdf:type": "~:salesforce:Account"
 	}

 As can be seen from the above pipe configuration, you have successfully added the RDF type property.
-The use of a namespace in this property allows you to keep track of the origin of your entities, as well as retaining its business type.
-Therefore, it is composed upon input and will be used to relate and filter like you would use a foreign key.
+The RDF type property, as initially stated, is prefixed with ``~:`` and composed of the source system origin ``salesforce`` followed by its business type ``Account``, which is aquired from the source. the composition of the ``rdf:type`` allows for Sesam to easily identify the source system and its business type, which makes it an ideal candidate when filtering entities in addition to aiding in data lineage as you model your data in a Sesam dataflow.

 .. seealso::